exasol/sqlalchemy-exasol/doc/user_guide/configuration/security.rst

 * ones that are self-signed

-Before using a certificate for certificate verification, your IT Admin should ensure that whatever certificate your Exasol instance uses is the most secure:
+Before using a certificate for certificate verification, your IT Admin should ensure that whatever certificate your Exasol instance uses, is the most secure:

 - Exasol running on-premise uses a default self-signed SSL certificate.
 Your IT Admin should replace the certificate with one provided by your organization.
 For further